boiding/book/src/background/boid.md

 ## Characteristics
 In this section we will provide an high level overview of the characteristics of our boid.
-These pertain to the simulation we are going to before, but feel free to attribute other characteristics.
+These pertain to the simulation we are going to perform, but feel free to attribute other characteristics.

 ### Primary